JorgePe/pyb00st/README.md

      - reading WeDo 2.0 Tilt Sensor
      - reading WeDo 2.0 Distance Sensor (missing some modes)

-I've made good progress with the pygatt version and I'm almost considering this code 'beta' level, just need to polish it a bit and make detailed tests.
+I've made good progress with the pygatt version and I'm now considering this code 'beta' level, bull still need to polish it a bit and make detailed tests.

 ## Installation ##